mvolkmann/blog/src/vifm.md

 both panes showing the current directory.
 However, Vifm remembers the last directory visited in each pane and restores these in subsequent sessions.
+To force starting in the current directory, start with `vifm .`.

 To exit Vifm, enter `:q` just like quitting Vim.